darwino/darwino-documentation/Developer Guide/Darwino DB API 7. Security.md

 An entry can be read-only (reader field) or read/write (writer field).
 A writer entry is automatically a reader as well.
 If an entry appears in both the readers and writers, then it is a writer.

-2- Security behavior
+###2 - Security behavior
 If there are no entries attached to a document, then there is no document security.
 The user's access to the documents will be determined solely by the higher levels (database and server).
 If there is at least one entry (reader or writer, or both), then there is document security.
 If everybody should be a reader and while writers should be limited, the solution is the following:
 - writers entries should contain the limited list
 - reader should contain one entry: everybody *

-3- Storing readers/writers
+###3 - Storing readers/writers
 Readers are stored in the _readers field, while writers are in _writers.
-These fields can directly contain an array of entries (see 1-) or an object containing several arrays, one per property.
+These fields can directly contain an array of entries (see "1 - Entries") or an object containing several arrays, one per property.

 For example:
 ```